deardev/dbdynamicecom/README.md

 step 9: Update quantity and click on 'Add to Cart'

-step 10: You will the cart icon updeted at the top-right header of the page.
+step 10: You will see the cart icon updeted at the top-right header of the page.
 Hovor there to see details.

 The operation is dynamic through the MySQL database, but currently you can add a product to the cart only from the product detail page and only the floral print product will work.